armanmishra1000/toycker/GOOGLE_CLOUD_VM_DEPLOYMENT.md

  - Google Cloud project with billing enabled and IAM permissions to create Compute Engine instances, firewall rules, and service accounts. ([Compute Engine startup scripts doc](https://cloud.google.com/compute/docs/instances/startup-scripts/linux))
  - Neon project with an initialized database and credentials for a least-privileged user.
- - Domain/DNS if you plan to expose the backend publicly.
+- Domain/DNS if you plan to expose the backend publicly (optional; you can rely on a static IP only).
  - Optional: Upstash/MemoryStore Redis URL for sessions + cache modules.

  ## 3. Configure Neon